wsydney76/craft-contentoverview/README.md

 Create a file `contentoverview.php` in your config folder.

 - pluginTitle (?string, label for primary navigation, page title)
+- replaceDashboard (?bool Whether to remove dashboard link and redirect to contentoverview on login)
 - showPages (?string, default nav, where to show multiple pages: nav|sidebar|no)
 - enableWidgets (?bool, default true, enable dashboard widgets that display a single tab)
 - defaultPage (?string, page key for the first/only page.)